MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/background-tasks-and-oem-triggers.md

 CUSTOM_SYSTEM_EVENT_TRIGGER_INIT(&triggerConfig,
                                  GUID_MY_CUSTOMSYSTEMEVENTTRIGGERID);

-DWORD error = RaiseCustomSystemEventTrigger(&triggerConfig);
+NTSTATUS status = RtlRaiseCustomSystemEventTrigger(&triggerConfig);
 ```

-Within the code sample above, the GUID passed as a parameter to the **RaiseCustomSystemEventTrigger** function defines the identifier of the trigger that the app will register for when creating the background task.
+Within the code sample above, the GUID passed as a parameter to the **RtlRaiseCustomSystemEventTrigger** function defines the identifier of the trigger that the app will register for when creating the background task.
 This identifier must be unique.

 ### <span id="Creating_a_background_task"></span><span id="creating_a_background_task"></span><span id="CREATING_A_BACKGROUND_TASK"></span>Creating a background task

 Creating a background task and registering it for a custom trigger is very similar to the process used for background tasks that work with the standard system triggers.

-1. Begin by creating a Windows 10 Mobile app.
+1. Begin by creating a UWP app.

 2. Define the background task in the app manifest file as shown in the following example.
 Note that the **Type** attribute of the **Task** element is set to `“systemEvent”`